KrithikK7/D4Ever/README.md

 - The seeding script **never** ships with hard-coded credentials.
 Instead, it reads the usernames and passwords you provide in `SEED_*` variables and refuses to run unless the passwords are long and complex.
 - Treat the seeded accounts as development helpers.
 For production, either skip the seeding step or rotate the seeded passwords immediately after provisioning.
 - If the repo ever contained a `.env` or cookie jar in git history, rotate any secrets they may have held before deploying.
+- Runtime user management enforces the same policy: minimum 12 characters with upper-, lower-case, numeric, and special characters, rejection of common/breached passwords, and a check to ensure the new password differs from the previous one.

 ## Project Structure